ryan-kirkman/challenges/problems/b3_call_billing.md

 This problem is basically only dealing with a **call_finished** event.

-Here's small example of the data the event has (they come in JSON):
+Here's a small example of the data the event has (they come in JSON):

 ```json
 {